Skip to main content

 Foreign Gift Reporting

-CASE Comments to U.S. Dept of Education December 2020 CASE Comments to U.S. Dept of Education March 2020 CASE Comments to U.S. Dept of Education December 2019 CASE Comments to U.S. Dept of Education November 2019
+CASE Comments to U.S. Dept of Education December 2026 CASE Comments to U.S. Dept of Education February 2023 CASE Comments to U.S. Dept of Education December 2020 CASE Comments to U.S. Dept of Education March 2020 CASE Comments to U.S. Dept of Education December 2019

 Advertisement

 The reports are due on January 31 and July 31, whichever is sooner.
-The reporting requirements fall under the Section 117 of the Higher Education Act.
+The reporting requirements fall under Section 117 of the Higher Education Act.
 This federal foreign gift reporting requirement was enacted more than thirty years ago.
-However, the Department of Education has never issued formal guidance or regulations for the requirement, leaving institutions to interpret the law on their own.
+However, the Department of Education has never issued formal regulations for the requirement, leaving institutions to rely on subregulatory guidance and related materials to comply with the requirement.

 How to Report

-Below is Section 117 of the Higher Education Act, which outlines the disclosure requirement and the information that institutions must include in their disclosure reports, along with additional resources.
+At the end of this page is Section 117 of the Higher Education Act, which outlines the disclosure requirements and the information that institutions must include in their disclosure reports, along with additional resources.
 Background information and additional resources related to Section 117 can be found on the Department’s website.

 Legislative and Regulatory Issues on Foreign Gift Reporting